 Regardless of the reason a person is having sciatica pain, a chiropractic evaluation is a good first step.
 When a person reports to a chiropractor for these symptoms, the chiropractor will be able to determine if conservative care is the right course of action or if other treatments such as pain management are needed.

-Postural assessments, palpation, possibly X-rays, and tests of motion and mobility will be done to diagnose where the neck pain is coming from and why.
+Postural assessments, palpation, possibly X-rays, and tests of motion and mobility will be done to diagnose where the pain is coming from and why.

 During treatment some progress/change should be noted at each visit.
 If no progress is being made after 2-3 visits a re-evaluation may be necessary leading to a change in plan.
 If the treatment is working, visits may extend past 2 weeks to achieve maximum medical improvement.